Working in a small biotechnology company, Leah enjoys gardening and raising chickens in Western New York.

-This recipe set includes three recipes for making gummy worms: the first two are all natural, and the third recipe uses flavored Jello, which contains artificial dyes and colors.
-Many parents desire healthy food for their children, and the first two recipes are acceptable for children who eat according to the Feingold diet.
-The third recipe would not be acceptable for Feingold, but is still better than store-bought candies laden with high fructose corn syrup.
+This recipe set includes three recipes for making gummy worms: the first two are all-natural, and the third recipe uses flavored Jell-O, which contains artificial dyes and colors.
+Many parents desire healthy food for their children, and the first two recipes are acceptable for children who follow the Feingold diet.
+The third recipe would not be acceptable for Feingold, but it is still better than store-bought candies laden with high fructose corn syrup.

 - 3 packets of Knox Gelatin